 telephone number

-your subscription preferences
+your playing preferences

-add any other data that you ask for

 How do we collect this personal information?

 All the information collected is obtained directly from you.
-This is usually at the point of your initial registration.
 The information will be collected via membership forms or online contact forms.
-The lawful basis for collecting and storing your information is due to the contractual relationship that you, as a member, have with the U3A.
-In order to inform you about the groups, activities and events that you can access as a member we need to store and process a certain amount of personal data.
+The lawful basis for collecting and storing your information is due to the contractual relationship that you, as a member, have with Loch Leven Curling Club.
+In order to inform you about the activities and events that you can access as a member we need to store and process a certain amount of personal data.

-Are there other ways that you collect information – are these appropriate and/or necessary?

 How do we use your personal information?

 We use your personal information:

-To provide our U3A activities and services to you
+To provide information on Loch Leven Curling Club activities

-For administration, planning and management of our U3ATo communicate with you about your group activities
+For administration, planning and management of Loch Leven Curling Club

-To monitor, develop and improve the provision of our U3A activity
+To monitor, develop and improve the provision of Loch Leven Curling Club activity

-We’ll send you messages by email, post, other digital methods and telephone to advise you of U3A activities.
+We may send you messages by email, post, other digital methods and telephone to advise you of Loch Leven Curling Club activities.

 Who do we share your personal information with